rongkangw/tp/docs/DeveloperGuide.md

     2. Test case: `addMember n/John Doe p/98765432 e/johnd@example.com`<br>
        Expected: Member is added to the member list.
 Details of the added member are shown in the status message.
                  Member list is shown.

-2. Adding a member with a member role to the member list

-    1. Prerequisites: A member with the same name should not exist in the member list.

-    2. Test case: `addMember n/Jane Doe p/98765432 e/janed@example.com r/President`<br>
+    3. Test case: `addMember n/Jane Doe p/98765432 e/janed@example.com r/President`<br>
+       Expected: Similar to previous.

+    4. Test case: `addMember n/James Doe p/78765432 e/jamesd@example.com`<br>
-       Expected: Member is added to the member list.
-Details of the added member are shown in the status message.
-Member list is shown.
+       Expected: Member is not added to the member list.
+Error details shown in the status message.

-3. Adding a duplicate member to the member list
+2. Adding a duplicate member to the member list

     1. Prerequisites: A member with the same name should exist in the member list.

     2. Test case: `addMember n/Jane Doe p/98766432 e/janed@example.com r/President`<br>
        Expected: Member is not added to the member list.
 Error details shown in the status message.

-4. Adding an event to the event list
+3. Adding an event to the event list

     1. Prerequisites: An event with the same name should not exist in the event list.

     2. Test case: `addEvent n/Team Bonding f/151025 1300 t/161025 1500`<br>
        Expected: Event is added to the event list.
 Details of the added event are shown in the status message.
 Event list is shown.

-5. Adding an event with an event role to the event list

-    1. Prerequisites: An event with the same name should not exist in the event list.

-    2. Test case: `addEvent n/Orientation f/151025 1200 t/171025 1800 d/For freshmen r/gamemaster`<br>
+    3. Test case: `addEvent n/Orientation f/151025 1200 t/171025 1800 d/For freshmen r/gamemaster`<br>
+       Expected: Similar to previous.

+    4. Test case: `addEvent n/Movie Night f/151025 2:00pm t/161025 3:00pm`<br>
-       Expected: Event is added to the event list.
-Details of the added event are shown in the status message.
-Event list is shown.
+       Expected: Event is not added to the event list.
+Error details shown in the status message.

-6. Adding a duplicate event to the event list
+4. Adding a duplicate event to the event list

     1. Prerequisites: An event with the same name should exist in the event list.

-    2. Test case: `addEvent n/Team Bonding f/151025 1300 t/161025 1500` <br>
+    2. Test case: `addEvent n/Team Bonding f/151025 1300 t/161025 1500`<br>
        Expected: Event is not added to the event list.
 Error details shown in the status message.

 ### Listing members and events

+1. Listing a non-empty member list

+    1. Prerequisites: Member list must not be empty.

+    2. Test case: `listMembers`<br>
+       Expected: Member list is shown.
+Success message is shown in the status message.

+    3. Test case: `list Members`<br>
+       Expected: Member list is not shown.
+Error details shown in the status message.

+2. Listing an empty member list

+    1. Prerequisites: Member list must be empty.

+    2. Test case: `listMembers`<br>
+       Expected: No members are shown in member list.
+Status message indicates there are no members.

+3. Listing a non-empty event list

+    1. Prerequisites: Event list must not be empty.

+    2. Test case: `listEvents`<br>
+       Expected: Event list is shown.
+Success message is shown in the status message.

+    3. Test case: `list Events`<br>
+       Expected: No event list is shown.
+Error details are shown in the status message.

+4. Listing an empty event list

+    1. Prerequisites: Event list must be empty.

+    2. Test case: `listEvents`<br>
+       Expected: No events are shown in event list.
+Status message indicates there are no events.

 ### Displaying an event